Funcan/blog-template/public/posts/unit-tests-2-mutation/post.md

             assert key in thing
 ```

-mutmut gives us a status line of "⠙ 6/6  🎉 3  ⏰ 0  🤔 0  🙁 3"
+mutmut gives us a status line of `⠙ 6/6  🎉 3  ⏰ 0  🤔 0  🙁 `"

 This means that 6 mutations were attempted, 3 were caught and 3 were missed.
-This is better spelt out from the output of "mutmut results":
+This is more clearly spelt out from the output of `mutmut results`:

 ```
 $ mutmut results